Error recovery control: Standalone vs. RAID considerations

 It is best for TLER to be "enabled" when in a RAID array to prevent the recovery time from a disk read or write error from exceeding the RAID implementation's timeout threshold.
 If a drive times out, the hard disk will need to be manually re-added to the array, requiring a re-build and re-synchronization of the hard disk.
 Enabling TLER seeks to prevent this by interrupting error correction before timeout, to report failures only for data segments.
 The result is increased reliability in a RAID array.

 In a stand-alone configuration TLER should be disabled.
 As the drive is not redundant, reporting segments as failed will only increase manual intervention.
 Without a hardware RAID controller or a software RAID implementation to drop the disk, normal (no TLER) recovery ability is most stable.

 In a software RAID configuration whether or not TLER is helpful is dependent on the operating system.
 For example, in FreeBSD the ATA/CAM stack controls the timeouts, and is set to progressively increase the timeouts as they occur.
 Thus, if a desktop disk without TLER starts delaying a response to a sector read, FreeBSD will retry the read with successively longer timeouts to prevent prematurely dropping the disk out of the array.

-Interaction of TLER with the advanced ZFS filesystem
+ZFS

-The ZFS filesystem was written to immediately write data to a sector that reports as bad or takes an excessively long time to read (such as non-TLER drives); this will usually force an immediate sector remap on a weak sector in most drives.
+The ZFS filesystem was designed to immediately write data to a sector that reports as bad or takes an excessively long time to read (such as non-TLER drives); this will usually force an immediate sector remap on a weak sector in most drives.